Kim-2023/MyRepo/README.md

 ## 👉 Objectives

 -  I Understand the __basic components__ and vocabulary of GitHub Actions
-- I Understand the __YAML__ syntax (scalar types, quotes, literal blocks, maps, and sequences)
+- I understand the __YAML__ syntax (scalar types, quotes, literal blocks, maps, and sequences)
-- Understand the __workflow syntax__ and how to write workflows using intellisence
+- I Understand the __workflow syntax__ and how to write workflows using intellisence
 - Understand events that can __trigger__ workflows
 - Learn the __context and expression syntax__ as well as workflow commands
 - Know the different types of __actions__ and how to create/publish them